brooklabteam/Kettenburg_mada-bat-picornavirus/raxml_trees/ML_RAxML_directions.md

 2. Next I added our Madagascar bat sequences using the following accession numbers corresponding to each genome.

 Full genomes:
+OQ818322
+PP766456
+OQ818316
+OQ818321
+OQ818329
+OQ818320
+OQ818328
+PP766469
+PP766459
+OQ818317
+OQ818323
+OQ818324
+OQ818318

 Partial genomes:
+PP766457
+PP766455
+OQ818325
+OQ818319
+OQ818337
+PP766467
+OQ818340
+PP766470 - does not align well with everything else, remove from sapo all alignment, too short PP766451 - does not align well with everything else, remove from kobu all alignment, too short OQ818348 - does not align well with everything else, remove from sapo all alignment, too short PP766471
+PP766472
+OQ818347 - does not align well with everything else, remove from sapo all alignment, too short OQ818344
+PP766460 - does not align well with everything else, remove from calici and sapo all alignments, too short PP766466 - does not align well with everything else, remove from sapelo all alignment, too short PP766473 - does not align well with everything else, remove from sapo all alignment, too short PP766454
+PP766452 - does not align well with everything else, remove from kobu all alignment, too short PP766462 - does not align well with everything else, remove from sapelo all alignment, too short PP766461 - does not align well with everything else, remove from calici and sapo all alignments, too short PP766458
+PP766450 - does not align well with everything else, remove from kobu all alignment, too short PP766449
+PP766474 - does not align well with everything else, remove from calici and sapo all alignments, too short PP766463
+PP766468 - does not align well with everything else, remove from sapo all alignment, too short OQ818342
+PP766464
+PP766475
+PP766476 - does not align well with everything else, remove from calici and sapo all alignments, too short OQ818343 - does not align well with everything else, remove from sapelo all alignment, too short PP766465
+OQ818345 - does not align well with everything else, remove from calici and sapo all alignments, too short PP766453
+OQ818346
+PP766477 - does not align well with everything else, remove from calici and sapo all alignments, too short

+While I am mainly focused on the full genome sequences, I'll probably include some of the longer partial sequences as well in order to help fill out the tree...plus some genera I only have partials for like hepatovirus and cardiovirus.

 ---
 I uploaded the concatenated fastas into the [MAFFT program online](https://mafft.cbrc.jp/alignment/server/) for alignment, After the alignment returns, I downloaded it as a .fasta file and saved with the same name as before, but with "_align" at the end.
 I then used the pre-prep R file used previously to download accession numbers from NCBI [here]() to edit the names of each sequence in the MSA, since RAxML won't accept spaces, periods, dashes, slashes, colon, semicolons, or parentheses in the sequence names.

 However, if you do the alignments in Geneious, you can export and select the option to export the fasta without the sequence description, so you would not have to do the above cleaning step in the R script.

+Made alignments for both full mada genomes only and with all mada genomes in case the partial sequences really mess the alignment up.

+For the picornaviridae tree, too many sequences were either aligning to the left or right side of the full genomes so I made two separate alignments for the two different regions to make sure I could view many of the new sequences in comparison to each other as best I can.I also made an alignment of everything just to see how it shakes out.

+Novel sequences in left alignment: OQ818325, OQ818328, PP766471, PP766469, OQ818320, OQ818343, PP766466, OQ818321, OQ818329, OQ818316, OQ818318, OQ818323, OQ818324, OQ818337, PP766457, PP766455, OQ818322, PP766449, PP766456, PP766453, OQ818317
+Novel sequences in right alignment: OQ818325, OQ818328, OQ818346, PP766469, OQ818320, OQ818344, OQ818342, OQ818321, PP766464, PP766463, OQ818329, PP766467, PP766457, PP766458, PP766455, OQ818316, OQ818318, OQ818323, OQ818324, OQ818322, PP766456, PP766452, OQ818317
+Novel sequences in center alignment: OQ818325, OQ818328, PP766469, PP766472, OQ818320, PP766466, OQ818321, PP766462, OQ818329, OQ818316, OQ818318, OQ818323, OQ818324, OQ818322, PP766456, PP766451, OQ818317, OQ818337, PP766457, PP766455

 ---

-5. Next, I used the MSA to compare nucleotide substitution models in the program [ModelTest-NG](https://github.com/ddarriba/modeltest).
+3. Next, I used the MSA to compare nucleotide substitution models in the program [ModelTest-NG](https://github.com/ddarriba/modeltest).
 This can be run on the command line on your personal computer but it will take awhile.
 I ran them on Midway instead, see Brook lab documentation on how to do this [here](https://github.com/brooklabteam/brooklab-resources/blob/main/modeltest-ng.md).
 See the same repo on how to install RAxML on the cluster [here](https://github.com/brooklabteam/brooklab-resources/blob/main/RAxML-mpi.md).

 Below are the batch scripts I used for ModelTest for picornaviridae and picornavirales: